mirajavora/blog.mirajavora.com/source/about-me/index.markdown

 My past projects also included PHP, RavenDB, Oracle, MS SQL, MySQL, MSMQ and more

 Are you bored to death yet?
-No? [check out my LinkedIn](https://www.linkedin.com/in/mirajavora) them ;-)
+No? [check out my LinkedIn](https://www.linkedin.com/in/mirajavora) then ;-)

 <script src="//platform.linkedin.com/in.js" type="text/javascript"></script><script type="IN/MemberProfile" data-id="https://www.linkedin.com/in/mirajavora" data-format="inline" data-related="false"></script>